🛳️ Cruise Automatic Gratuity or not to Gratuity

 How much is it, who should pay, and how?

 The automatic gratuity (tips) the cruise lines charge is a hot topic in cruise communities.
 It’s also a complex one.
-Certainly the staff should be adequately compensated.
+Certainly the housekeeping and dining staff should be adequately compensated.
 But it’s not an insignificant amount.
 How much is it, who should pay, and how?

 How I think about it